danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 their home.
 This requires a node to:

   - Include sensors for temperature, light, humidity, smoke, etc
-  - Be secure but also usable for people with no technical knowledge
+  - Be usable for people with no technical knowledge but still secure
   - Connect to a commercial home gateway from a different vendor
+  - Potentially communicate with a smartphone
   - Potentially not be powered from the house

 ## 1.6.
 Daughterboards